Vrossi28/TaskHive/README.md

 ### 1 - Setting up the Web API

-First make sure to properly configure the following environment variables at `docker-compose.yml` to allow you to properly upload files to your Amazon S3 bucket and also to receive email notifications:
+First make sure to properly configure the following environment variables at `docker-compose.yml` to allow you to properly upload files to your Amazon S3 bucket, to receive email notifications and authenticate with Google:

 - AwsConfiguration\_\_AwsAccessKey=**AWSACCESSKEY**
 - AwsConfiguration\_\_AwsSecretKey=**AWSSECRETKEY**